Sealing Your Basement From Moisture: Affordable DIY Solutions

 A damp basement is a problem that should be fixed sooner rather than later, and one that can be handled by most homeowners.
-Try these affordable options for sealing your basement from outside moisture and preventing the need for costly repairs.
+Try these affordable options for sealing your basement and preventing the need for costly repairs.

-A damp basement cannot only be musty and depressing, but the moisture can cause damage to any furniture or electronics stored there.
-Moisture can also lead to mold formation and gradual weakening of the building foundation.
+A damp basement cannot only be musty and depressing, but the moisture can damage any furniture or electronics stored there.
+Moisture can also lead to mold formation and gradually weaken the home’s foundation.

 If you have a basement moisture problem, do not put off repairing it.
-Consider these options for affordably sealing your basement from outside moisture.
+Consider these affordable DIY options for sealing your basement from moisture.

 Causes of Basement Moisture

-Standing water, peeling wall paint, rotting wood, and rusted appliances are signs that you have a moisture problem in your basement.
+Standing water, peeling wall paint, rotting wood and rusted appliances are signs that your basement has moisture problems.
 The two common causes are water seepage and condensation.

 Seepage occurs when water passes through the basement walls or floor.
-Condensation is primarily found on the walls and occurs from the cooler environment in basements.
+Condensation, primarily found on the walls, occurs in cooler basement environments.

-A small amount of seepage or condensation can be easily fixed using a dehumidifier.
-If that doesn’t solve the problem, you’ll need to seal the walls and/or floor to prevent seepage.
+A dehumidifier can easily fix a small amount of seepage or condensation.
+If that doesn’t solve the problem, you must seal the walls and/or floor to prevent seepage.

 Sign Up for Savings